Problem Child (film): Box office

-The film debuted at third place.
-It went on to be a commercial success at the box office, grossing $54 million domestically and $72 million worldwide.
+The film was released on July 27, 1990, and debuted in third place, behind Presumed Innocent and Ghost.
+It went on to be a commercial success at the box office, grossing $53 million domestically and $72 million worldwide.

 Critical response

 The film received negative reviews upon its release.
-On Rotten Tomatoes, the film has a rare approval rating of 0% based on 29 reviews, and an average rating of 2.3/10.
+On Rotten Tomatoes, it has a rare approval rating of 0% based on 30 reviews, and an average rating of 2.3/10.
 The site's critical consensus reads: "Mean-spirited and hopelessly short on comic invention, Problem Child is a particularly unpleasant comedy, one that's loaded with manic scenery chewing and juvenile pranks".
 On Metacritic, it has a score of 27 out of 100 based on reviews from 12 critics, indicating "generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.
+Audiences surveyed by CinemaScore gave it a grade "A−" on scale of A to F.

-The film is heavily censored when shown on television, due to the remarks made about adoption, which critics saw as insensitive.
+The film was heavily censored when shown on television due to the remarks characters made about adoption, which critics saw as insensitive.
 It was not screened for critics prior to its release.